House of Roquefeuil-Anduze

-The Roquefeuil family is one of the most illustrious French noble families.
-The house of Roquefeuil-Anduze was formed in 1129 after the union between Adelaïs of Roquefeuil and Bernard of Anduze.
+The House of Roquefeuil-Anduze is an old French noble family.
+It was formed in 1129 after the marriage between Adelaïs of Roquefeuil and Bernard of Anduze.
 Heiress of the first Roquefeuil family, Adelaïs inherited from her father and transmitted her family possessions to her son Raymond.

 Both the Roquefeuil and Anduze family controlled vast territories in the Languedoc, France under various noble titles and coined money.

-There is no evidence or presumption that the name would, as some would allege, have been Germanized into "Rockefeller" or "Rockenfeld".

 Origin of the Roquefeuil family

 The Roquefeuil family appeared in 900 as an offshoot of the house of Barcelona and became one of the most illustrious noble families in the south of France.
-The possessions in the Languedoc, France included the barony of Roquefeuil-Meyrueis or the viscounty of Creyssels.
+Their possessions in the Languedoc, France included the barony of Roquefeuil-Meyrueis or the viscounty of Creyssels.
 Some ruins of the Roquefeuil castle still exits in Saint-Jean du Bruel (formerly Saint-Jean of Roquefeuil).

 Roquefeuil-Anduze

 In 1129, Bertrand of Anduze married the heiress Adélaïde of Roquefeuil.
 Their son Raymond maintained the name of Roquefeuil and inherited from his mother creating the House of Roquefeuil-Anduze.
-He and his descendants fought in the wars of the Middle Ages: the Cathar Crusade, Seventh Crusade and the Hundred Years War.
+He and his descendants fought in multiple medieval wars: the Cathar Crusade, the Seventh Crusade and the Hundred Years War.